MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/testing-approach.md

 3. Implement git branch policies or security for the canary environment as you have in place for the production environment.
    - Consider reducing the number of approvers and checks for the canary environment to fail-fast.
 4. Use the same Azure Pipelines or GitHub actions that use environment variables to change which hierarchy is being deployed.
 Another option is to clone the pipelines and amend the hard-coded settings to define which hierarchy is being deployed.
-   - Using [Azure Pipelines DevOps templates](/azure/devops/pipelines/process/templates) or [GitHub Actions Workflow Templates](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization) will help prevent the "Don’t Repeat Yourself" (DRY) principle.
+   - Using [Azure Pipelines DevOps templates](/azure/devops/pipelines/process/templates) or [GitHub Actions Workflow Templates](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization) will help you adhere to the *don't repeat yourself (DRY)* principle.
 5. Have a set of canary subscriptions under a separate EA department and account that can be moved around the canary management group hierarchy as needed.
    - It might be beneficial to have a set of resources always deployed into the canary environment subscriptions.
    - It might be helpful to have Infrastructure-as-Code templates such as ARM templates, Bicep, or Terraform, that create a set of resources that enable validation of changes in the canary environment.